qvest-digital/loginsrv/caddy/README.md

 2.2.
 Appear to be authenticated if you navigate to `/login`

 Possible solution:
-1. Confirm that `cookie-name` in http.login and `token_source cookie cookie_name` in http.jwt are identical
+Confirm that `cookie-name` in http.login and `token_source cookie cookie_name` in http.jwt are identical

-This issue is discussed here: https://github.com/tarent/loginsrv/issues/103.